 One such historical rookery was the basalt cliffs between Prospect Point and Siwash Rock in Stanley Park, last known to be used for nesting by Pelagic Cormorants (12 nests) in the year 2000.
 Reasons for abandonment as a breeding site?
 One: increased traffic along the seawall pursuant to the twinning of lanes to acccomodate bicycles, roller blades, and skate boards as well as pedestrians.
 The foreshore beneath the cliffs has become an unsafe fledgling cormorant kindergarten.
 The birds need a stretch of almost three months in the summer having a relatively worry-free foreshore to accomodate the weak, newly fledged young from early to late hatches during breeding season.
 Two: danger from increased ferocity of wind and weather driven by global warming.
 Three: vulnerability to predation by Vancouver’s Bald Eagles.
 In recent years the cliffs have ceased to be used for roosting at all (no guano to be seen).

 The greater safety from human disturbance, violent weather events, and eagle predation offered by Vancouver’s bridges should be given to the cormorants.
-Especially in a city that trumpets having an official Bird Strategy (since 2015) that claims to be endeavouring to “create conditions for native birds to thrive in Vancouver.”
+Especially in a city that trumpets having an official Bird Strategy (since 2015) endeavouring to “create conditions for native birds to thrive in Vancouver.”

 On 5 January 2018, David Currie, City of Vancouver Engineering, e-mailed me an informative reply to a letter I sent regarding this matter.
 The meat of it is quoted below: